asseco-voice/laravel-stomp/README.md

 ``.env`` variables you can override:

 ```
 STOMP_READ_QUEUES    queue(s) name to read from (defaults to 'default')
-STOMP_WRITE_QUEUE   queue name to write to (defaults to first read queue)
+STOMP_WRITE_QUEUES   queue name to write to (defaults to 'default')
 STOMP_PROTOCOL       protocol (defaults to TCP)
 STOMP_HOST           broker host (defaults to 127.0.0.1)
 STOMP_PORT           port where STOMP is exposed in your broker (defaults to 61613)
 STOMP_USERNAME       broker username (defaults to admin)
 STOMP_PASSWORD       broker password (defaults to admin)
 STOMP_WORKER         job worker to be used (defaults to 'default' can be 'horizon')
 ```

 If you want to subscribe on multiple queues, use ``;`` as a separator between them: `STOMP_READ_QUEUES=queue1;queue2`